Mingze28/Cloud-Monitor-Documentation-/README.md

 ## Set up the log analytics workspace

-Before Azure Monitor can collect logs, ensure that the workspace is connected.
+Before Azure Monitor can collect logs, ensure that the VM is connected to a log analytics workspace (LAW) is connected.
 This can be done in multiple ways, including manually thorugh the Azure portal or through Terraform code.

 #### Enable the agent manually through Azure portal
-Navigate to Log Analytics workspace(LAW) and create a worspace or use an existing one.
+Navigate to LAW and create a worspace or use an existing one.
 Under workspace data sources, click on virtual machines and connect it to the LAW.

 <img src="https://user-images.githubusercontent.com/58519490/124719077-565d0a00-df39-11eb-8882-be2520a01022.png" width="700">

 If you have enabled the agent manually in the previous step, skip to the [next step](#enable-monitoring-for-your-VM).